Environmental Biotechnology Network

 Outcomes

-The EBNetwork carries on a number of activities and events.
+EBNet carries out a range of activities and events.
 This section details outcomes of our funding awards.
-If you are interested in participating in one of our working groups, check out current working groups here or if your interest area is not covered, apply for one here.
+If you are interested in participating in one of our working groups, check them out here or if your area of interest is not covered, get in touch.

 Details of our Proof of Concept (POC) projects, Business Interaction Vouchers (BIV) and associated press can be found below.